TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Deployed the system as a Streamlit web app, used by 100+ users to discover personalized movie suggestions.

 ➔ Impact
-- If this system gets scaled and integrated with a streaming service, this could :
-  - Reduce the time users spend choosing what to watch.
+- Reduces the time users spend choosing what to watch.
-  - Increase user engagement, watch time and customer satisfaction.
+- Increases user engagement, watch time and satisfaction.
-  - Help streaming platforms retain users by offering better personalized content.
+- Helps retain users by offering more personalized recommendations.

 <hr>